xyryc/portfolio-site/README.md

 # p1-portfolio-site

-this a simple portfolio site made using html, css and a little bit of js.
+this a simple portfolio site made using html, css and js.